Questions to stimulate smarter

-Politicians who make use of science, create better policies.
-But they must also take many things into account at the same time: science, values, economics, society’s opinions and attitudes.
-Some of these have more influence on certain issues than others and it is important to know why.
-Politicians need to be open about what they are basing their proposals and decisions on, and to be able to access and assess scientific evidence.
+Politicians need to take a lot of things into consideration: science, values, economics, opinions and attitudes in society.
+Some carry more weight in certain issues than others and it is important to know why.
+Therefore, politicians need to be open about what their proposals and decisions are based upon, and be able to access and assess scientific evidence.

 Research findings can be biased and interpreted in different ways.
 Something may have increased by 2 percent over one year, but decreased by 20 percent over a ten-year period.
 Which is the most significant?
 Who is using which figure and why?